 Disposable micro-needling!
 I recently read up about this in an article published in 2015.
 I’m not sure if skincare brands are already onto this, but if not, they soon will be.

 My skin is super sensitive but I’ve used a (small pronged) micro-needle roller before and it doesn’t hurt at all.
 The reason I didn’t continue with it was all the faffing around afterwards with disinfecting and air drying etc and then worrying if it was cleaned properly.
 A ‘one use only’ roller with dissolvable prongs, sounds ideal.
 I wonder if you can buy disposable ones off the shelf?
 Something to definitely look into.

-The price is supposedly £190.00 for the system, but I wonder if it’s one of those marketing ploys where it nevers sell at that price?
+The price is supposed to be £190.00 for the system, but I wonder if it’s one of those marketing ploys where it never sell at that price?
 It’s bundled with a set of 14 whitening strips and priced at £99.00, though I paid £90.00 for my kit.